camelot-dev/excalibur/README.md

 $ excalibur webserver
 </pre>

+That's it!
 Now you can go to http://localhost:5000 and extract data tables from your PDFs using the web interface!
-Check out the [usage section](https://excalibur-py.readthedocs.io/en/master/user/usage.html) of the documentation for instructions.
+Check out the [usage section](https://excalibur-py.readthedocs.io/en/master/user/usage.html) of the documentation for step-by-step instructions.

 ![usage.gif](https://excalibur-py.readthedocs.io/en/master/_images/usage.gif)

 ## Why Excalibur?

-- **Your data remains with you.** All file storage and processing happens on your own local or remote machine.
+- **Excalibur gives you complete control over your data**.
+All file storage and processing happens on your own local or remote machine.
 - Table extraction [rules](https://excalibur-py.readthedocs.io/en/master/user/concepts.html#rule) can be **saved as presets** which can then be applied on different PDFs to extract tables with similar structures. (*in v0.2.0*)
-- Execution of [jobs](https://excalibur-py.readthedocs.io/en/master/user/concepts.html#job) which use a rule to extract tables from **multiple PDFs in one go**. (*in v0.2.0*)
+- Extract tables from **multiple PDFs in one go** using an extraction rule, by starting [jobs](https://excalibur-py.readthedocs.io/en/master/user/concepts.html#job). (*in v0.2.0*)
-- **Configurable with MySQL and Celery** for parallel and distributed workloads. (*in v0.2.0*) By default, sqlite and multiprocessing are used for sequential workloads.
+- Excalibur **can be configured with MySQL and Celery** for parallel and distributed workloads. (*in v0.2.0*) By default, sqlite and multiprocessing are used for sequential workloads.
-- Job scheduling and incoming/outgoing webhooks. (*in v0.3.0*)
+- In the future (*after v0.2.0*), Excalibur will have configurable job scheduling and incoming/outgoing webhooks. (*in v0.3.0*)

 Excalibur uses [Camelot](https://camelot-py.readthedocs.io/) under the hood.
-See [comparison with other PDF table extraction libraries and tools](https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools).
+You can check out its [comparison with other PDF table extraction libraries and tools](https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools).

+## Support us on Patreon

+If Excalibur solves your PDF table extraction needs, please consider supporting its development by [becoming a patron](https://www.patreon.com/vinayakmehta)!

 ## Installation